 On this page

-The maximum retention period for camera images is 4 weeks.
+You may not keep camera images longer than is necessary.
+The guideline for the maximum retention period for camera images is 4 weeks.
 If there were no incidents during this period, you must delete the images.
-However, if a security camera has recorded a particular incident, you may retain the recording long enough for the incident to be investigated.
+However, if a security camera has recorded a particular incident, you may retain the recording long enough for the incident to be resolved.

 Reporting CCTV monitoring